Stratego: Legends: Powers of the pieces

-Death Curses are the last power a piece may have, and are unique in the fact that the piece does not get to use this power until it has been destroyed.
-If a piece with a Death Curse is destroyed, it is set aside off the board in a designated "Death Curse Zone".
+Death Curses are unique in the fact that the piece does not get to use this power until it has been destroyed.
+If a piece with a Death Curse is destroyed, it is set aside in a designated "Death Curse Zone".
 Once in the Death Curse Zone, the piece's Death Curse comes into effect.
 Some make pieces stronger or weaker, and some allow new kinds of movements or abilities.
 The Death Curse remains in effect until another piece with a Death Curse is destroyed.
 Then, the new Death Curse takes over.
 Some Death Curses are only usable after another Death Curse takes over.
 These pieces will say, "When this Death Curse ends...", in which case, it only works after it is replaced.